Childhood Cancer Awareness Month

 They are words a parent never wants to hear: “Your child has cancer.”

 In the United States, one in 285 children under age 20 will be diagnosed with cancer each year.
 While relatively rare, pediatric cancers are often devastating.
 These cancers are the leading cause of death from disease in children and adolescents.

 Thanks to advances propelled by cancer research, pediatric cancer death rates have declined by nearly 70 percent over the past four decades.
-Despite those advances, approximately 15,590 new cases of cancer are expected to be diagnosed among children from birth to 19 years, and more than 1,780 died from the disease in 2021, according to data from the National Cancer Institute (NCI).
+Despite those advances, approximately 15,590 new cases of cancer were expected to be diagnosed among children from birth to 19 years, and more than 1,780 died from these diseases in 2021, according to data from the National Cancer Institute (NCI).

 The most common types of cancers in children are acute lymphocytic leukemia (ALL), brain and other central nervous system (CNS) tumors, and neuroblastoma.
-Taken together, these cancers are accounted for about half of the new cases each year.
+Taken together, these cancers accounted for about half of the new cases each year.

 “Pediatric cancer research in many ways has played a leading role in the history of cancer research,” explains John M. Maris, MD, the Giulio D’Angio Endowed Professor of pediatrics at The Children’s Hospital of Philadelphia.
 “Many of the early discoveries of how chemotherapy can work to cure cancer were first seen in children with cancer.”